Pythoniasm/slxpy-fork/README.md

 ## Changelog

-- v1.6.2 (Patch)
+- v1.6.0.post1
-  - Multi-line `json` files with indentations of four whitespaces for proper support of git tracking generated models.
+  - Baseline for fork.
+(No change from original Python implementation slxpy==v1.6.0)